 Additionally, as the symptoms of acid reflux and anxiety may make each other worse, taking quick action may help prevent this cycle from developing.

-- finding and eliminating foods that trigger symptoms
+- finding and eliminating foods that trigger the symptoms

 - avoiding large or very fatty meals

-- eating their last meal no later than 2–3 hours before bed
+- eating the last meal of the day no later than 3 hours before going to bed

 - taking over-the-counter antacids, such as calcium carbonate (Tums) or bismuth subsalicylate (Pepto-Bismol)